 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non accelerated filer Smaller reporting company

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒ Aggregate market value of the registrant's Shares outstanding based upon the closing price of a Share on June 30, 2021 as reported by the NYSE Arca, Inc. on that date: \$38,034,000.
-As of August 13, 2021, GraniteShares Platinum Trust has 3,600,000 GraniteShares Platinum Shares outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE: None.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check many with any new or revised financial accounting standards If securities are registered pursuant to Section 12(b) o included in the filing reflect the correction of an error t atements of the registrant Indicate by check mark whether any of those error compensation received by any of the registrant's execu - Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No Aggregate market value of the registrant's Shares outstanding based upon the closing price of a Share on June 30, 2023 as reported by the NYSE Arca, Inc. on that date: \$35,360,000.
+As of August 14, 2023, GraniteShares Platinum Trust has 4,400,000 GraniteShares Platinum Shares outstanding.
+DOCUMENTS INCORPORA TED BY REFERENCE: None.